H.InputSimulator is a library for .NET that allows simulating keyboard or mouse input on the Windows operating system.

 Install-Package H.InputSimulator

-The library provides the InputSimulator which has methods to emulate keyboard and mouse input in a “fluent” syntax.
+The library provides the InputSimulator class which contains methods for emulating keyboard and mouse input using a “fluent” syntax.

-For example, if we want to simulate the pressing of the Enter key, we can do so with the following code:
+For example, if we want to simulate pressing the Enter key, we can do it with the following code:

 using H.InputSimulator;